pkivolowitz/CSC1100-J-2020/Syllabus.md

 MacOS 10 is required.
 MacOS 10.15 (Catalina) is preferred but not required.

+While the needs of this course are modest, I cannot compensate for a laptop that is insufficient.
+All that I can offer is that the desktop computers in the classroom have all the needed software already installed.
+During class time, it may be necessary that you use these desktop computers.

+Note that these computers **Do not offer permanent storage**.
+This means you must either:
+* Make religious use of cloud storage (such as Google Drive) or,
+* Make religious use of a USB drive.

+"Religious use" means that prior to beginning work every day, you must ensure your latest work is downloaded or copied onto the desktop computer.
+It also means that after completing work, you must upload or save your work from the desktop computer.

+**Again, any files left on these computers are deleted overnight.
+Work not saved on a cloud storage service or USB drive will be lost.**

+If you do not have a desktop computer at home, all you have access to will be these in-class computers.
+Unfortunately, this would mean that all classwork would necessarily have to be done in this room.

 ### Installation equates to (my) frustration

-Unfortunately, the planets must align perfectly for installation to procede easily for the entire class.
+The planets must align perfectly for installation to procede easily for the **entire** class.
+I have spent many hours assembling the right software and documenting installation practices.
+It is critical you succeed in all instructed tasks.

 Remember that:

 * You will all be trying to download large amounts at the same time over the same WiFi network.
 Downloading will be *slow*.
 * You have different OS's with different versions of each installed.
 For an instructor, this is a **nightmare**.
 I assure you I, at least, **will** become frustrated and **will** swear like a sailor.
 The f-bomb is one of my basic food groups. *My frustration will be with <u>me</u> and <u>my</u> feelings of helplessness in trying to make things perfect for you*.
+Again, if I become frustrated during installing software on your laptops, it isn't you!
 * You have laptops of varying capability.
 See previous re: **nightmare**.

 The important thing is this: I carry the weight of responsibility for the entire class and I want things to be perfect - so yeah, I will get frustrated.
 What I ask of you as individuals is to be patient and tolerant.
 We'll get it right (which may mean you'll need to use a classroom computer).